 BMPs have the remarkable ability to stimulate the entire process of cartilage and bone formation when expressed at new sites in mammals.
 Since BMPs are the key signals used by vertebrates to initiate skeletal formation in vivo, much of the pattern of the skeleton may be encoded by the regulatory sequences that lay out the expression of BMPs in specific patterns during embryonic development.
 We have used genetics and genomics to identify a remarkable array of long-distance, modular regulatory elements surrounding the Bmp5, Gdf5, and Gdf6 genes.
 These sequences correspond to individual "anatomy" elements that help control the size, shape, and number of individual bones and joints.
-Further study of these anatomy regulatory elements should provide a detailed picture of the molecular mechanisms that control the formation and patterning of the vertebrate skeleton.
+We have also identified separate regulatory enhancers that cause BMPs to be re-expressed at sites of injury in adulthood.
+Further study of BMP regulatory elements should provide a detailed picture of the molecular mechanisms that control the formation, patterning, and repair of the vertebrate skeleton.

 Stickleback fish offer an unusually powerful system for studying the molecular basis of evolutionary change in natural environments.
 These fish have undergone one of the most recent and dramatic evolutionary radiations on earth, colonizing countless new freshwater lake and streams generated by widespread melting of glaciers at the end of the last ice age.
 Many freshwater sticklebacks have evolved dramatic differences in morphology, physiology, and behavior in the last 15,000 years.
 Although often reproductively isolated in nature, recently evolved stickleback species can still be crossed using artificial fertilization in the laboratory.
 This provides a unique opportunity to identify the key chromosome regions, genes, and mutations that control repeated evolution of new traits and new species under a full range of fitness constraints in the wild.